What are the latest relief measures?

 Payments on direct federal loans have been postponed through September 30, 2021.
 Monthly payments do not have to be made, and any interest will be waived.
 Previously, the CARES Act was the US government’s economic plan that paid stimulus checks and provided some relief for federal student loans.
 It was passed in March 2020, and extended benefits until January 31, 2021.

 Check out the information below to see if your loan is a "direct" loan that qualifies.

 Are student loan payments postponed?

-The CARES Act enables you to pause payments on loans owned by the federal government, up until September 30, 2020.
+The January 2021 measures from the new presidential administration enable you to pause payments on loans owned by the federal government, up until September 30, 2021.
 The payment suspension is automatic – you don’t need to take any action to get it.
 However, if you have student loan payments made automatically, you may need to manually pause your payments.

 How do I know if my loan qualifies for loan relief benefits?

 The following loans owned by the US Department of Education (ED) may qualify:

 - Direct Loans